 - More than 100 kilometres of hiking trails with an array of geological features.

-- A wide variety of wildlife, including deer, wold, fox, lynx, and hundreds of bird species.
+- A wide variety of wildlife, including deer, wolf, fox, lynx, and hundreds of bird species.

 - A wide variety of camping options, including backcountry campgrounds and full-service cabins.

 - The natural and cultural history of the Sibley Peninsula is featured at the Visitor Centre.

 Amethyst is the official stone of Ontario and outside of the park, there are several mines that are open during the summer months with the largest amethyst mine in Canada located at Amethyst Mine Panorama, 60 km east of Thunder Bay.
 Kids young and old can get their hands dirty finding their own piece of amethyst.

 Things To Do in Thunder Bay Ontario